DEmmons/rs-instance-jumpstart/README.md

 the upper right corner, and then clicking 'API Keys' in the resulting drop-down menu.

-Q: Isn't this project going to become obsolete as soon as the Open Cloud Control Panel is updated to not have the 'Reboot server' action grayed out when in 'Shutoff' state?
+Q: Isn't this project going to become obsolete as soon as the Open Cloud Control Panel is updated to not have the 'Reboot server' action grayed out when in 'Shutoff' state? (update: this is exactly what happened, and this tool is now deprecated accordingly)

 A: That's the idea.
 But I'm also making it for the purpose of gaining experience and having a good framework to build other such apps in the future.
 To this end I've licensed it under the LGPL,